MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-StorageSubSystem.md

 ```

 ### -MaskingSet
-Gets the StorageSubsystem for the specified MaskingSet object.
+Gets the StorageSubSystem for the specified MaskingSet object.
 Enter a MaskingSet CIM object.
 The MaskingSet object is exposed by the Get-MaskingSet cmdlet.